 We suggest that you consult with the academic advisor before you begin the readmission process.
 If, for any reason, you have remained out of school more than two semesters (including the summer), you must apply for readmission.
 A completed Application for Readmission must be filled out on-line and submitted to the Office of the Registrar (located in the Tech Tower) prior to the deadlines listed on the Academic Calendar.
+The readmission process also includes paying a readmission fee and obtaining updated health documentation.
 It is your responsibility to allow sufficient time for the readmission process to be completed.
-Please note that the Woodruff School can only recommend a course of action; the final decision is made by the registrar's office.
-For further information, view
+Please note that the Woodruff School can only recommend a course of action; the final decision is made by the Registrar's Office.
+For further information, view www.registrar.gatech.edu/students/readmission.php